Fast fashion

-Origins
+Fast fashion is a business model in textile manufacturing where companies quickly create and sell clothing and footwear at affordable prices by replicating the latest fashion trends and designs using cheap and fast mass production techniques.
+Fast fashion is defined by Merriam-Webster as "an approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers."

+Multinational retailers that employ the fast fashion strategy include Shein, Temu, Halara, Semir H&M, Primark, ASOS, Peacocks, Fashion Nova, Forever 21, Uniqlo, Edikted, Zaraand C&A.

+As of 2026, 36% of clothing purchases worldwide are of the fast fashion category.
+The total market size of fast fashion clothing sales is estimated at $178 billion in sales per year.

+Fast fashion brands have faced legal and regulatory issues due to alleged exploitation of labour, use of dangerous goods in their products, greenwashing their environmental impacts, and violations of intellectual property laws.

+Business model

+Fast fashion brands aim to put popular styles on the market as quickly as possible at a lower price than their competitors via optimized supply chains and quick response manufacturing methods.
+These retailers produce and sell products in small batches, maintain surplus manufacturing capacity to adjust production levels, use category management organization, and are able to make substantial and immediate adjustments to manufacturing based on sales.
+Fast fashion companies generally invest heavily in marketing, particularly via social media, using influencers and internet celebrities to promote their brand.

+History

 Before the 19th century, fashion was a laborious, time-consuming process that required sourcing raw materials like wool, cotton, or leather, weaving the natural fibers into fabric, and then fashioning the fabric into functional garments.
 However, the Industrial Revolution changed the world of fashion by introducing new technology like the sewing machine and textile machines.

 As a result, clothes became cheaper and easier to make and buy.
-Meanwhile, localized dressmaking businesses emerged, catering to members of the middle class, and employing workroom employees along with garment workers, who worked from home for meager wages.
-These dress shops were early prototypes of the so-called ‘sweatshops’ that would become the foundation for twenty-first-century clothing production.
+Localized dressmaking businesses emerged, catering to members of the middle class, and employing workroom employees along with garment workers, who worked from home for meager wages.
+These dress shops were early prototypes of the so-called 'sweatshops' that would become the foundation for twenty-first-century clothing production.